 I have another theme week for you.
 I actually have a theme planned for each week from now up until the end of the year.
 This week is soup week.
 I have some good soups lined up for you.
 To begin this week, I am sharing my new favorite soup.
-This recipe was brand new to me and I loved it.
-My family was even kind of turn up their nose at it when I placed it on the table.
+This Chicken Tortellini Soup recipe was brand new to me and I loved it.
+My family even kind of turn up their nose at it when I placed it on the table.
 However, after they tasted it – they all loved it.

 This soup is packed with flavor.
 The combination of the chicken and beef broth along with the veggies and seasonings gives you plenty of flavor.
 I also love the chicken thighs in it.
 I think chicken thighs always add more flavor to a soup.

 You do need to be sure to use a low-sodium broth for this one or the soup would probably taste too salty.
 The recipe also includes some crushed red pepper flakes.
 I only used 1/4 tsp which was enough to just give it a slight element of heat.
 You can leave it out if you don’t like heat or increase it to 1/2 tsp if you like the spiciness.
 The other great thing about this soup is you can eat it right away or place it in the freezer and save it for a night that you need a quick meal.
 You can also freeze it in individual portions for a quick dinner or lunch.Print

 - 4 cups reduced-sodium beef broth

 - 6 boneless skinless chicken thighs (about 1–1/2 pounds)

 - 4 medium carrots, sliced

 - 2 celery ribs, sliced